 Recently, I had a good conversation with my mom regarding a very popular show: Blue Bloods.
-I don’t watch the show but I know it has Tom Selleck in it.
-My mom said the reason why she liked the show so much wasn’t only because of Tom (sure mom…I know he is hot) but was because the show always ended with everyone joining together for a family dinner.
+I don’t watch the show, but I know it has Tom Selleck in it.
+My mom said she liked the show so much wasn’t only because of Tom (sure mom…I know he is hot) but because the show always ended with everyone joining together for a family dinner.

-Looking back at my childhood, most nights my family had dinner together.
-It was a time where play was over (or at least paused) and we could now focus on investing in each other.
+Looking back at my childhood, most nights, my family had dinner together.
+It was a time where play was over (or at least paused), and we could now focus on investing in each other.
 Since I was the youngest, I did the most listening.
-I would listen to my dad, my mom, and my brother bring the family up to speed on how their day went.
+I would listen to my dad, my mom, and my brother brings the family up to speed on how their day went.
 I learned many things that I did not even think about during that time.
-Things like manners, listening, good posture, problem solving and storytelling.
+Things like manners, listening, good posture, problem-solving, and storytelling.
 The family dinner at our house was a safe place for all to participate in the conversation.

-Research and studies also backs up how important family dinners are for the development of children.
-Per The National Center on Addiction and Substance Abuse (CASA) at Columbia University children who have family dinner are:
+Research and studies also back up how important family dinners are for the development of children.
+Per The National Center on Addiction and Substance Abuse (CASA) at Columbia University, children who have family dinner are:

 - Less likely they are to use drugs, drink, and smoke